 The constituency of the rock also effects the roughness of the surface, whether it is chunky, or smooth, as they say.
 Regardless of many variables, the triangular face of separation bubbles are distinct and appear exactly where they should if one traces the wind patterns.
 Jeez, somebody out there must have noticed this before.
 I’ll bet there is some obscure, mustachioed PhD at the Upper-Siberian Institute of Aerodynamic Widgets who knows all about this.
-Call me.
+Please call me.

 In a completely different circumstance, lightning generated shock waves also produce tetrahedrons.
 The next four figures are photos of an iron bearing rock that has been struck by lightning, partly melted and vitrified, with raised triangular layers where fluid metal was trapped by separation bubbles.